-- Graduate degree from an accredited institution - Undergraduate degree from an accredited college or university with a grade average of at least 3.0 - Undergraduate degree from an accredited college or university with a grade average of 2.7 or above with a minimum of two years of professional work experience - Completion of the first semester of enrollment with a minimum grade average of 3.0.
+- Graduate degree from an accredited institution - Undergraduate degree from an accredited college or university with a grade average of at least 3.0 - Undergraduate degree from an accredited college or university with a grade average of 2.7 or above with a minimum of two years of professional work experience

+Completion of the first semester of enrollment with a minimum grade average of 3.0.

-Failure to provide documentation or test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.